 Natalie is instructed across the spectrum of Chambers’ core practice areas, in particular in commercial, employment, public, and data protection/freedom of information matters.
 She brings her previous commercial experience as a tenant at 7KBW to bear on her growing practice in these areas, and also maintains a niche practice in shipping and insurance law (including in arbitration).

 Her recent substantive work includes the following:

 - Various Claimants v Tesco.
 Instructed on behalf of the Claimants in this latest and potentially largest supermarket equal pay dispute in the ET, estimated to be worth up to £4bn (led by Sean Jones QC and Andrew Blake).

 - Coombs v The Information Commissioner (EA/2017/0166).
-Natalie represented the Information Commissioner in the General Regulatory Chamber of the First Tier Tribunal in an appeal from her decision upholding the application of the section 43(2) Freedom of Information Act 2000 ‘commercial interests exemption’ to information held by one of the UK’s two main providers of the 11+ test (sole Counsel).
+Represented the Information Commissioner in the General Regulatory Chamber of the First Tier Tribunal in an appeal from her decision upholding the application of the section 43(2) Freedom of Information Act 2000 ‘commercial interests exemption’ to information held by one of the UK’s two main providers of the 11+ test (sole Counsel).
 The appeal against the Commissioner’s decision was dismissed.

-- Augusta Due SRL v Urkmez: successfully obtained an order for committal of the Defendant to prison in respect of his company’s breach of an anti-suit injunction (led by Jawdat Khurshid QC).
+- Augusta Due SRL v Urkmez.
+Successfully obtained an order for committal of the Defendant to prison in respect of his company’s breach of an anti-suit injunction (led by Jawdat Khurshid).

 Natalie has spent time on secondment to several top-tier London and international law firms, including Reed Smith LLP and Weightmans LLP.
 Natalie takes a very personal approach to her practice and welcomes opportunities to spend time in-house with clients.